konflux-ci/community/ADRs.md

 The KGC must comment on why they're closing the ADR when rejecting.

+ADRs receive a number when they're accepted.
+Rejected ADRs do not consume a number in the sequence of accepted ADRs.

 ## Lifecycle

 ADRs can be in any one of the following states.